Why You Keep Falling into the Fawn Response — Even When You Know Better

 Fawning is not a personality flaw.
 It is a biological survival response.

 Your brainstem and autonomic nervous system choose this response faster than your thinking brain can intervene.
+Imagine it like this.
+You're driving and all of a sudden someone hits you over the head and takes the wheel while throwing you in the backseat.

-Your system is scanning for cues like:
+Your system stops being present and is scanning for cues like:

 Is someone upset?